How to Cope With the Emotional Impact of Hair Loss

 Talk to a Therapist

 Losing hair can be a very isolating experience.
-Many people are hesitant to go out in public and be social when they’ve lost a considerable amount of hair, which can quickly affect emotional and social well-being.
+Many people are hesitant to go out in public and be social when they’ve lost considerable hair, which can quickly affect emotional and social well-being.

 If you’re finding it difficult to manage your emotions around hair loss and your feelings are negatively impacting your self-confidence and day-to-day life, speaking with a therapist can help.
 A licensed talk therapist can help you navigate the emotional challenges related to hair loss while helping you reframe your self-worth.

 Talking through tough emotions with a compassionate and understanding professional can help you identify and address deep-seated concerns about your image.
-A trained therapist can also help you develop tools that you can use outside of therapy to manage difficult emotions or anxiety that you may deal with regularly or from time to time.
+A trained therapist can also help you develop tools you can use outside of therapy to manage difficult emotions or anxiety that you may deal with regularly or occasionally.

 Developing a thorough understanding of the underlying cause(s) behind your hair loss can help you in several ways.
-Knowledge is power, and learning about your condition can not only empower you emotionally but also help you find ways to manage your hair loss.
+Knowledge is power, and learning about your condition can empower you emotionally and help you find ways to manage your hair loss.

 Chat with your doctor about getting testing to confirm the cause behind your hair loss and seek information from reputable sources, such as studies and medical sites.
 The more you know, the more power you have to manage your condition and move forward emotionally.